shader-slang/spec/declarations.md

 ### Entry Points ### {#decl.func.entry}

-An \SpecDef{entry point} declaration is a function declaration that can be used as the starting point of execution for a thread.
+An <dfn>entry point declaration</dfn> is a function declaration that can be used as the starting point of execution for a thread.

 Constructors {#decl.init}
 ------------

-A \SpecDef{constructor declaration} introduces logic for initializing an instance of the enclosing type declaration.
+A <dfn>constructor declaration</dfn> introduces logic for initializing an instance of the enclosing type declaration.
 A constructor declaration is implicitly static.

 \begin{Syntax}